danbev/learning-cpp/README.md

 ## Adding unit tests
 You should be able to simply update the test/Makefile.am with the new test.
-__Note__ that .cpp files under test with a main function do not seem to be testable.
-Removing the main and just using the functions/classes of the .cpp files worked for me.

 ## Troubleshooting
 Unresolved symbol: